"We are such stuff as dreams are made on,

 A Midsummer Night’s Dream

-The beautiful gardens of Trinity College form the perfect setting for Shakespeare's delightful fairy-tale world of love, jealousy and youthful exuberance.
+The beautiful setting of Trinity College Fellows’ Garden forms the perfect setting for Shakespeare's delightful fairy-tale world of love, jealousy and youthful exuberance.
 This captivating production brings to life all the magic and humour of Shakespeare's best-loved play.
 Why not invite your children to come along dressed as fairies to add to what promises to be a spectacular evening!

 -